area9innovation/flow9/tools/dsl/wase/readme.md

 	bar() -> auto {
 		a : auto = 1;
-		a
+		b = 2.0; // This is implicitly auto, and thus inferred a
 	}

-The type inference is Hindley-Milner unification, so it should be robust.
+The type inference is based on Hindley-Milner style unification, so it should be robust.

 TODO:
 - Variable shadowing should give an error